Image without description

 Human RelationsFlexibility + InternalBridge Builder

-Each archetype represents a dominant orientation, not an exclusive one — in practice, architects often operate across adjacent quadrants.
+Each archetype represents a dominant orientation, not an exclusive one.
+In practice, architects often operate across adjacent quadrants.

-The Tower is externally oriented because the focus is on exploring systems and possibilities beyond the organisation's current state — sensing and shaping what comes next.
+The Tower is externally oriented because the focus is on exploring systems and possibilities beyond the organisation's current state.
+Sensing and shaping what comes next.
 Flexible because that thinking resists being pinned down to a single solution.

 The Fix-It maps to the Rational Goal quadrant: control oriented and externally focused in the CVF sense of being driven by outcomes and results rather than internal process or relationships.
-The Fix-It's north star is delivery — closing the gap between the current broken state and a working one.
+The Fix-It's north star is delivery.
+Closing the gap between the current broken state and a working one.
 That orientation toward concrete, measurable results is what the external axis captures, even when the work itself happens deep inside internal systems.
-Of the four, this is the mapping that sits closest to a quadrant boundary — the Fix-It can shade toward Internal Process when the work is primarily about restoring order rather than delivering outcomes.
-That ambiguity is itself revealing: the Fix-It is the most context-dependent stance.
-It is also, for that reason, the hardest to institutionalise.
-Organisations know they need one when something breaks.
-They are less sure what to do with one when nothing has — which is precisely when the stance is most at risk of being crowded out.
+Of the four, this is the mapping that sits closest to a quadrant boundary.
+The Fix-It can shade toward Internal Process when the work is primarily about restoring order rather than delivering outcomes.

 The Gatekeeper is internally oriented because the focus is on process, standards and coherence.
 Control oriented because holding that line requires structure and predictability.